Robbierayrob/human-hands/README.md

 npm i

+then cd into src/agents-api

+python -m venv venv

+source venv/bin/activate or venv\Scripts\activate

-then cd into src/agents-api and pip install -r requirements.txt
+and pip install -r requirements.txt

+then put .env with

+GOOGLE_API_KEY=enter GOOGLE_API_KEY here
+FLASK_APP=app.py  # Or whatever your main file is named FLASK_ENV=development  # Or 'production' when deploying

 then flask run